Capturing Star Trails

 Longer exposures create beautifully smooth wheels but they are at significant risk of additional noise and worse, inadvertent or accidental light pollution.
 For example, you might be two hours into your single exposure shot when suddenly a lone car drives by, or someone flashes you with a powerful torch...High risk!

 In both cases you are going to need a method to hold your shutter open.
 This tool is known as an Intervalometer.
-Many cameras now have them built in (e.g. Canon 7D mark ii), however, if yours doesn't then pick up a cheap one from your local camera supplier.
+Many cameras now have them built in (e.g. Canon 7D mark ii - limited to 30 second exposures), however, if yours doesn't then pick up a cheap one from your local camera supplier.
 Make sure it is the right kind for your brand of camera.
 I use a little wireless one made by Hahnel..

 With stacked images, you have a degree of safety because you can simply discard the ruined frames.
 In a stack of up to 300 shots, you may be able to afford a few damaged ones.